 Development of the Kandym group of fields is one of the Company's top priority projects.
 The key facility of the Kandym project is 8 bcmpa gas processing complex, one of the largest in Central Asia.
 The complex was designed for gas desulfurization and production of marketable gas, stable gas condensate, and marketable sulfur.

 In February 2009, LUKOIL joined WEEM Extension project in Egypt (the block is located next to the WEEM block in the northeast).
-Parties to the project include: LUKOIL- 50% (operator), Tharwa Petroleum - 50%.
+Project participants: LUKOIL- 50% (operator), Tharwa Petroleum - 50%.

 Block exploration commitments were performed, which included wildcat drilling and 3D seismic surveying.
 Pilot operations commenced in 2010, and at that time a 20-year development license was obtained.

 LUKOIL is participant to the Meleiha project in the Western Desert of Egypt, the contract is valid until 2024.
 Meleiha is one of PJSC LUKOIL's first international production projects.
 The Company joined it in 1995.
-Currently, parties to the project include: ENI - 76% (operator), LUKOIL - 24%.
+Project participants: ENI - 76% (operator), LUKOIL - 24%.

 Following intense additional exploration efforts, including 3D seismic surveys and exploratory drilling, several highly productive fields were discovered within the block – North Nada and Gavaher (2007), Arkadia (2010), Emri Dip (2012), Rosa North (2013), and Meleiha-West (2014).

 LUKOIL is now implementing WEEM (West Esh El-Mallaha) production project in Egypt (the Eastern desert, in the vicinity of Hurghada).
+Project participants: Egyptian General Petroleum Company (EGPC) - 50%, LUKOIL - 50%.
 Production operations have been conducted at the block since 1998.
 After joining the project in 2002, LUKOIL has ensured quick incremental development of the fields (more than 12 times vs. the first two years of operations).